Frequently Asked Questions (FAQ)

 5. Establish an Oversight Committee or choose to utilize the CBR Oversight Committee.

 Biospecimens donated by CBR participants are available for a broad spectrum of research uses.
-A full inventory of samples stored in the CBR can be found here.
+A full inventory of samples stored in the CBR can be found on our inventory page.

 Annotations from the medical record are accessible via DataDirect.
 This self-serve tool allows users to get counts of CBR participants who meet desired inclusion/exclusion criteria without any regulatory review required.